UniversalDependencies/docs/_sdh/index.md

 ## Tokenization and Word Segmentation

 Whitespace and punctuation: Words are generally delimited by whitespace and punctuation marks following standard conventions.
-Multiword tokens: The treebank contains multiword tokens that are split into multiple syntactic words.
+Multiword tokens: The treebank contains 48 multiword tokens that are split into multiple syntactic words.
 Common patterns include:

-Contracted forms like meseleyēkit → meseleyēk + it (noun + pronoun) Prepositional contractions like Lew → L + ew (preposition + determiner) Possessive constructions like xoy → xo + y (reflexive particle + pronoun) Compound forms like yēkmān → yēk + mān (numeral + pronoun)
+Possessive constructions like bawkî → bawk + î (noun + possessive pronoun) Prepositional contractions like mîveganî → mîvegan + î (noun + pronoun) Pronominal clitics systematically separated from their hosts

-Clitics: Various clitics are segmented as separate tokens, including pronominal clitics, reflexive markers, and case markers.
+Clitics: Pronominal clitics are segmented as separate tokens and marked with full morphological features (Person, Number, Animacy).
+Morphological affixes for definiteness and case remain attached to their hosts.
-Special characters: Curly braces {} and hash symbols # appear to mark editorial or corrective annotations in the text.
+Segmentation policy:

+Pronominal clitics: Always separated
+Prepositional clitics: Separated if grammatically distinct Postpositional elements: Remain host-attached

 ## Morphology

 ### Tags

-Unused tags: All major POS tags appear to be used in the treebank.
 PART: The PART tag is used for:

-Discourse particles like Yānī (meaning), Dā (vocative particle) Reflexive particles like xo (self)
-Coordinative particles like ū (and), w (and)
+Discourse particles like ewse (that's it), xodi (hey!)
-Modal particles like bā (let's)
+Emphatic particles like he (just, really)
-Negation particles like ne (not)
+Distributive particles like erî (each, every)

 AUX vs VERB:

-AUX is used for copular constructions and auxiliary verbs like e (is/are), te (you are) VERB covers all other verbal predicates including main verbs and complex predicates
+AUX is used sparingly (4 instances) for auxiliary verbs from daştin (to be) and copular e (is/are) VERB covers all main verbs including light verbs in compound constructions

-DET vs PRON:

-DET is used for definite articles like ew/ewe (the) and demonstratives in determiner function PRON covers personal pronouns, demonstrative pronouns, and interrogative pronouns

-Deverbal forms: Some participles and verbal nouns may be tagged as ADJ, ADV, or NOUN depending on their syntactic function.
+Light Verb Constructions: Highly productive pattern of semantically heavy nouns combined with light verbs (primarily dan "give"), annotated with compound:lvc
+Unused tags: All major POS tags are represented, with NUM (52 instances) and PUNCT (58 instances) being less frequent categories.

 ### Features